jfsulliv-zz/elfnab/README.md

 for reverse engineering a program that an administrator has made executable but non-readable.

-Currently only works with x86_64 and 64-bit executables, I may extend it to support 32-bit executables as well.
+Current implementation of compatibility for ELF32 and ELF64 is ugly, I may attempt to improve this in the future.

+Not a robust program, this is just for fun.